fshowalter/franksmovielog.com-v1/content/reviews/0177-down-terrace-2009.md

 venue_notes:
 ---

 **Ben Wheatley's feature debut.** Bill, the patriarch of a Brighton-based crime family, and his son Karl return to their titular home after a six-month prison stint.
-There they struggle to uncover an unknown informer in thier crew.
+There they struggle to uncover an unknown informer in their crew.

 <!-- end -->